cuttle-cards/cuttle/README.md

 2. **Points:**
 You may play any number card, Ace-Ten for the number of points shown on the card (Ace is one point).
 The first player to have 21 **or more** points wins.

-	* To play a card for points, drag it to your **Points** area, on the left.
+	* To play a card for points, click a card in your hand to select it, then click your field.

 3. **Scuttling:**
 You may player a number card from your hand onto a lower valued number card that your opponent has played for points; this destroys both cards.
 You may also scuttle a card of the same rank, if your card has the higher suit.
 The suit order is Clubs (weakest) < Diamonds < Hearts < Spades (strongest).

-	* To scuttle an opponent's point card, drag a higher point card from your hand on top of it.
+	* To scuttle an opponent's point card, click a higher number card (Ace - Ten) in your hand to select it, then click the card you'd like to scuttle.

 4. **Face Cards and Glasses Eights:**
 Face cards and eights can be played as **Face Cards and Glasses Eights**.
 While on your board, Face Cards and Glasses Eights provide you advantages.
 An explanation of the different Face Cards and Glasses Eights can be found below.